awsdocs/amazon-dynamodb-developer-guide/doc_source/SQLtoNoSQL.ReadData.Query.md

 ## SQL<a name="SQLtoNoSQL.ReadData.Query.SQL"></a>

 The SQL `SELECT` statement lets you query on key columns, non\-key columns, or any combination\.
-The `WHERE` clause determines which rows are returned, as shown in the following examples:
+The `WHERE` clause determines which rows are returned, as shown in the following examples\.

 ```
 /* Return a single song, by primary key */